tdkent/birdiary-server/README.md

 Validation

-- `name`: Maximum 36 character string.
+- `name`: String, 0 to 36 characters.
 Should be the same as the user's current name if the value is not being updated.
 - `location`: Maximum 60 character string.
 Should be the same as the user's current location if the value is not being updated.

 Response object